katarimanojk/NG/docs/cert_18.md

  - all the openstack related namespaces and pods in openshift cluster
  - all the cinder pods info
- - which has info like ... what container image c-vol is using and all c-vol logs
+ - which has info like ... what container image c-vol is using and all c-vol log

 [zuul@controller-0 registry-redhat-io-rhoso-podified-beta-openstack-must-gather-rhel9-sha256-68c5328e567a60b3ff0d470475d440a621aba228fd11a314fce971b49739dd61]$ pwd